modusnl/GLEIF/DataLake/Readme.md

 ﻿# DataLake

-This DataLake folder hosts the various U-SQL projects ensembling the U-SQL solution.
+This DataLake folder hosts the various U-SQL projects ensembling the Data Lake U-SQL solution.

 For more info about U-SQL in general - and amongst other, many hands-on examples - see [U-SQL](https://github.com/Azure/usql)